Del-SFS/Mod-DataCenter-SFS/README.md

 ## Structure

-- `repo.json` - Index of all available mods
+- `repo.json` - all available mods and their data
-- `mods/` - Individual mod metadata files
+- `schema` - explains what your mod's mod.json should look like

 ## Contributing